datakurre/plone-operaton-playground/docs/playground/index.md

 ## `pur`(jo)

-[`pur`(jo)](https://pypi.org/project/purjo/) is a *work-in-process* tool for managing and executing Python and Robot Framework test / task suite packages for BPMN-driven orchestration.
+[`pur`(jo)](https://pypi.org/project/purjo/) is a *work-in-progress* tool for managing and executing Python and Robot Framework test / task suite packages for BPMN-driven orchestration.

 ![Screenshot of `pur`(jo)](./purjo.png)

-We'll cover more about `pur`(jo) in the another section of this documentation.
+We'll cover more about `pur`(jo) in another section of this documentation.

 ## RobotCode

 Another extension preinstalled in the playground is [RobotCode](https://marketplace.visualstudio.com/items?itemName=robotframework.robotframework).
-It's the famous extension adding Robot Framework IntelliSense, linting, test execution and debugging, code formatting, refactoring, and many more features right into the editor.
+It is a popular extension adding Robot Framework IntelliSense, linting, test execution and debugging, code formatting, refactoring, and many more features right into the editor.

-RoboCode features are available in any `.robot` file opened in the editor.
+RobotCode features are available in any `.robot` file opened in the editor.

 ![Screenshot of RobotCode](./robotcode.png)